-Ariel Winter Flaunts Cleavage In Low-Cut Black dress On Instagram
+Ariel Winter Flaunts Cleavage In Low-Cut Black Dress On Instagram

 “I don’t think anybody ever becomes a hundred per cent unwaveringly confident.
 Just because we’re human beings and we will never be perfect, and that’s better.
 It’s better that we never strive for perfection, and we just understand that we’re all people.
 Everybody has flaws, and those flaws are great.
 Of course: you should work on yourself as much as possible — work on loving yourself and being the best version of who you want to be.
 That’s what matters.”

-Plus, Ariel admitted that “Growing up in this industry being young is really, really difficult because you’re very malleable as a kid.”
+“Growing up in this industry being young is really, really difficult because you’re very malleable as a kid,” Ariel admitted.

-But all in all, it seems that the actress has stayed grounded even throughout her life, even as she grew up in the public eye.
+But all in all, it seems that the actress has stayed grounded throughout her life, even as she grew up in the public eye.
 And as she continues to share her life with fans, it’s clear that her mix of professional photos and authentic moments is one of the reasons that she has gained such a large following.